 She has worked in a variety of settings including a partial hospitalization program for older adults experiencing mental health issues and/or mild cognitive decline, veterinary social work through the University of Tennessee College of Veterinary Medicine, and community mental health outpatient clinics.
 While having experience with all age ranges, she currently sees individuals 16 years and older, couples and older adults.

-Currently she provides individual therapy to clients ages 21 to 101 who are suffering with anxiety or depression, mood related issues which are complicated by life situations or physical health diagnoses, and helping seniors to age in place successfully.
+Currently, she provides individual therapy to clients ages 21 to 101 who are suffering with anxiety or depression, anger management, mood related issues which are complicated by life situations or physical health diagnoses, and helping seniors to age in place successfully.